mdiller/exploration-mapper/README.md

 And then connect your browser to localhost:3000 and be good to go!

+Note that if you want to use the video stuff, you'll have to install ffmpeg and ffprobe.
+If running this via docker, set PATH to include the binaries included by the static npm packages that have been added.

 # Todo

 - [x] Figure out strava api and connections